 And he [the Baptist] will turn many of the sons of Israel back to the Lord their God.
 It is he who will go as a forerunner before Him in the spirit and power of Elijah, TO TURN THE HEARTS OF THE FATHERS BACK TO THE CHILDREN, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord."
 (Luke 1:16-17, NASB)

-In Revelation 11:3-6 we read of a description of "two witnesses" who have powers similar to what we witnessed in the ministry of Elijah ("the power to shut up the sky so that rain will not fall"; cf. 1 Kings 17-18; James 5:17) and Moses (the power "to turn water to blood" and "to strike the earth with plagues"; cf. Exodus 4:9; 7:17-21; 9-11).
+In Revelation 11:3-6 we read of a description of "two witnesses."
+They have powers similar to what we witnessed in the ministry of Elijah ("the power to shut up the sky so that rain will not fall"; cf. 1 Kings 17-18; James 5:17) and Moses (the power "to turn water to blood" and "to strike the earth with plagues"; cf. Exodus 4:9; 7:17-21; 9-11).
 While they are not named explicitly, it is a very real possibility that Moses and Elijah will both actually come to earth again (just as they did in Matthew 17:3-4) as a precursor to the second coming of Christ.

-Since this is the case, it is not out of bounds to believe that John the Baptist fulfills the first part, while we should still be expecting a second coming of "Elijah" as a forerunner to the consummation of history in the return of the Lord.
+Since this is the case, it is not out of bounds to believe that John the Baptist fulfills the first part while we should still be expecting a second coming of "Elijah" as a forerunner to the consummation of history in the return of the Lord.

 Despite the initial appearance and claims by some, reincarnation is not what is being described.
+Hebrews 9:27-28 make it clear we should not be expecting a cycle of numerous rebirths and subsequent re-deaths.

 And inasmuch as it is appointed for men to die once and after this comes judgment, so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him.
-(Hebrews 9:27-28, NASB)

 Even so, come Lord Jesus.